ArduPilot/ardupilot_wiki/dev/source/docs/ros-sitl.rst

 The connection was done !l!

-Let use rqt to how ardupilot information are shown in ROS.
-Normally, Mavros will do most of the translation MAVLink <--> ROS open another terminal and launch rqt with
+Let use RQT to how ArduPilot information are shown in ROS.
+Normally, MAVROS will do most of the translation MAVLink <--> ROS open another terminal and launch RQT with

 .. code-block:: bash

     rqt

 go to plugins/ topics /topics monitor
 TADAM! !!!!
-You see all the topics that mavros has to create from ardupilot information, click on the box to see the current value.
+You see all the topics that mavros has to create from ArduPilot information, click on the box to see the current value.
 You could see in plugins/robot tools/ runtime monitor that everything is ok!

-Let's try to change mode with mavros: go to plugins / services/ services caller set service to /mavros/set_mode set custom_mode to 'GUIDED' and click the call button The response should be true, you can look on /mavros/state topic that the mode is now GUIDED. it should be the same in you mavproxy console.
+Let's try to change mode with mavros: go to plugins / services/ services caller set service to /mavros/set_mode set custom_mode to 'GUIDED' and click the call button The response should be true, you can look on /mavros/state topic that the mode is now GUIDED. it should be the same in you MAVProxy console.

-Now, you know the base of ROS usage with ardupilot!
+Now, you know the base of ROS usage with ArduPilot!
 ROS got plenty others features that you can use like plotting, 3d visualisation, etc.